Kids’ pool party safety tips

 Peeing a little when you sneeze is more common than you think.
 It’s a symptom of urinary incontinence and happens when pelvic floor muscles, which normally tighten to prevent urine from leaking, become weak.

-“About one-third of women experience some type of urinary incontinence, but there are many options for treatment that can help,” says Dr. Kimia Menhaji, a board-certified OBGYN and urogynecologist affiliated with Sharp HealthCare.
+“About one-third of women experience some type of urinary incontinence, but there are many options for treatment that can help,” says Dr. Kimia Menhaji, a board-certified urogynecologist and OBGYN affiliated with Sharp HealthCare.

 Treatments for urinary incontinence

 The most common surgical option to treat urinary incontinence is the use of slings.
-These are surgically placed under the urethra and support the pelvic floor.
+These are surgically placed under the urethra for support to prevent leakage.

 Whether your urinary incontinence happens as part of aging or having children, it's not something you have to accept as a new normal, Dr. Menhaji reports.
 “You’re not alone and there are many options,” she says.